haftamuk/openhim-mediator-SmartCare-DHIS2-DiseaseRegistry-Data/README.md

-# openhim-mediator-SmartCare-DHIS2-DiseaseRegistry-sync
+# SmartCare-DHIS2-DiseaseRegistry-Data

-This mediator pushes data from SmartCare(condition FHIR resource) to DHIS2(Disease registry custom dataset).
+This is a yeoman generated mediator to get you started on mediator development.
+To better understand the types of mediators [click here](http://openhim.readthedocs.io/en/latest/user-guide/mediators.html#mediator-types).